Akari-1s/36350-S22/README.md

 # 36350-S22
-For 36350 spring 2022 course materials
+This project is for 36350 spring 2022 course materials by Yiming Zhao.